Kyoso-Team/kyoso-archive/CONTRIBUTING.md

 **Upstash**

 Log into your Upstash account and [create a Redis database](https://console.upstash.com).
-In the dashboard for the Redis DB, The rest URL is what's under "Endpoint" and the rest token is what's under "Password".
+In the dashboard for the Redis DB, go to the "REST API" section and copy variables.

 | Name                     | Type   | optional |
 | ------------------------ | ------ | -------- |